lishiyo/frontier-tower-coordination-bot/memory-bank/tasks.md

         *   [x] For each submission, fetch proposal details.
         *   [x] Format a list of (proposal title, user's response, proposal status/outcome).
     *   [x] In `app/telegram_handlers/command_handlers.py`, implement `my_votes_command` calling `SubmissionService.get_user_submission_history()` and DMs the result.
+    *   [ ] Write unit tests for the new repository and service methods, and the command handler.
     *   [x] Test this is working manually.

 2.  **Task 7.2: Implement `/my_proposals` command**